-which is precisely Landauer's bound~\eqref{landauer}.
+The 2nd law $\Sigma \geqslant 0$ then yields $Q_E \geqslant - T \Delta S_S$, which is precisely Landauer's bound~\eqref{landauer}.
 Equality is achieved when $\Sigma = 0$; i.e., for reversible processes.
-While these results were all present already in~\cite{Esposito2010a}, the link with Landauer's principle was firmly made in~\cite{Reeb2014}, a publication which greatly popularized this subject.
+These results are present already in~\cite{Esposito2010a}, but the link with Landauer's principle was strengthened in in~\cite{Reeb2014}, a publication which greatly popularized this subject.

-Eq.~(\ref{info_landauer}) is important because it is universal.
-We recall that the only assumptions here are: \begin{enumerate} \item[(a)] A system $S$ prepared in an \emph{arbitrary} state $\rho_S$. \item[(b)] A reservoir $E$ of \emph{arbitrary} dimensions and Hamiltonian, but prepared in a thermal state $\rho_E = \rho_E^\text{th} = e^{-\beta H_E} /Z_E$. \item[(c)] No initial correlations between $S$ and $E$. \item[(d)] An interaction described by an \emph{arbitrary} unitary $U$. \end{enumerate} The assumption that initially system and bath are uncorrelated is reasonable, as even classical correlations could be exploited to lower the entropy of $S$ with no heat dissipation; this will be discussed in Sec.~\ref{sec:heat_flow_corr}.
+Eq.~(\ref{landauer}) is important because it is universal.
+The only hypothesis is that the bath is initially thermal (and uncorrelated from the system).
+Other than that, the bath may have arbitrary dimension and arbitrary Hamiltonian; the system may be prepared in any initial state; and the interaction $U$ can be any unitary whatsoever.

-The universality of~(\ref{info_landauer}) has the downside that, in general, the bound is quite loose.
+This universality, however, has the downside that, the bound is in general quite loose.
 Tighter bounds can be obtained by assuming additional information about the environment and/or the process.
 We now discuss several such formulations, taking care to properly state which additional pieces of information are assumed in each case.
 First, we consider the case where the only additional piece of information one has is that the environment is finite dimensional, with a Hilbert space dimension $d_E$.
-In this case, when $\Delta S_S < 0$, the following correction to~(\ref{info_landauer}) holds~\cite{Reeb2014}:
+In this case, when $\Delta S_S < 0$, the following correction to~(\ref{landauer}) holds~\cite{Reeb2014}:

 This shows that finite dimensions impose more strict constraints on heat dissipation.
 The correction vanishes when $d_E \to \infty$; however, notice that the dependence is logarithmic and therefore extremely slow.
 Additional finite-size bounds are also presented in~\cite{Reeb2014}, although they depend on more complicated functions.